CatMe0w/uuidminer/README.md

 ## Distributed & Multi-node Configuration

 The program supports running in multi-GPU and multi-node environments.
-All distributed behaviors are controlled via command-line arguments and do not rely on external scheduling mechanisms.
+All distributed behaviors are controlled via command-line arguments.

 Core parameters are as follows: